Marineland of Florida: Beginnings

 Other exhibits complemented the shows including "Wonders of the Sea" allowing a close up of marine specimens in aquariums, electric eel demonstrations, a penguin and flamingo displays.
-Just east of the circular oceanarium was another tank that originally held fresh water dolphins and manatees, and then was used as a shark nursery for a while before being set set up as a fresh water spring in the 1980s.
+Just east of the circular oceanarium was another tank that originally held fresh water dolphins and manatees, and then was used as a shark nursery for a while before being set up as a fresh water spring in the 1980s.
 In between shows visitors could walk freely around the oceanariums and sometimes could even play "catch" using a basketball with a friendly dolphin on the top deck.

 Another notable and unique feature of Marineland was the fresh water system.
 Marineland of Florida operated a reverse osmosis water plant that converted salt water to fresh water.
 The water plant supplied the entire park and subsequent expansions as well as a waste water plant.
 Treated waste water was sprayed by a huge sprayer called a "rain bird" that was located behind the electric eel exhibit on the western side of the property.
 Marineland was quite far from any water utility service and had to make its own.
 Electric power was supplied by Florida Power and Light, however a large backup generator was on hand to keep critical systems running during extended power outages.
 When a power outage of even short duration occurred, the on duty pumpman was required to quickly restart the pumps or the tanks could start to drain.
 During a longer outage drains had to be closed to prevent the water from draining out.
 If an extended power outage occurred, the pumps could run on the backup generator, but many other systems could not.

 Under the oceanariums a network of air and utility tunnels existed to allow crews access to valves and power cables.
 A large high wattage step down transformer was located directly under the circular oceanarium to help supply power to the Marine Studios facility.

 For decades, the pioneering aquatic retreat thrived as Florida's only theme park, attracting as many as 400,000 visitors a year.
 In 1971, Walt Disney World opened, and suddenly the appeal of Marineland shriveled.
 With the arrival of SeaWorld Orlando in 1973, Marineland attendance deflated to 20,000 visitors a year.